Adam Kokesh: Ron Paul 2008 presidential campaign

-On September 2, 2008, Kokesh spoke at Ron Paul's Rally for the Republic in St. Paul, Minnesota.
+On September 2, 2008, Kokesh spoke at Ron Paul's Rally for the Republic in Minneapolis, Minnesota.

 Thomas Jefferson Memorial silent dance

-On May 28, 2011, Kokesh and other activists participated in a flash mob-silent dance at the Thomas Jefferson Memorial in Washington, D.C. in protest of a recent ruling against dancing within the monument.
+On May 28, 2011, Kokesh and other activists participated in a flash mob-silent dance at the Jefferson Memorial in Washington, D.C., in protest of a recent ruling against dancing within the monument.

 Kokesh, along with four others including Medea Benjamin of Code Pink, were arrested by the U.S. Park Police for demonstrating without a permit.
 Kokesh was told he was under arrest after dancing a jig.
 He refused officers orders and was subsequently violently body-slammed onto the marble floor, put in a choke hold, then cuffed.
 The aggressive nature of the arrests raised concerns about the actions of some of the officers and prompted an internal investigation by the Park Police.